Members of the group

 Muawiyah Ahmad H. Ahmed

-To reduce the impact of disreputable publishers and fraudulent academic conferences
+To reduce the impact of disreputable publishers and fraudulent academic events

 Aims and objectives

-- Identify, define and characterize questionable editorial, publishing and dissemination practices
+- Identify, define and characterise questionable editorial, publishing and dissemination practices

-- Promote institutional academic integrity by providing checklists to identify disreputable publishers and conferences
+- Promote institutional academic integrity, using existing checklists to identify disreputable publishers and conferences

-- Identify good practices – perhaps with reference to COPE (Committee on Publication Ethics)
+- Disseminate good practice – perhaps with reference to COPE (Committee on Publication Ethics)

 - Highlight the threats from disreputable publishers and conferences

-- Provide support to scholars for developing knowledge and skills in distinguishing reputable from disreputable publications / journals / conferences
+- Provide support to students and scholars for developing knowledge and skills in distinguishing reputable from disreputable publications / journals / events

 - Conduct research about this phenomenon, for example – explore where / how / to what extent academic progression and promotion depends on the predatory industry